robashton/purerl-cookbook/logging/logger.rst

    _ <- Logger.info metadata report

-This is obviously quite verbose, but in essence we end up with per-project helpers for the various domains present within the project that help us do the logging that we need (and indeed then filterable by domain).
+This is obviously quite verbose, but in essence we end up with per-project helpers for the various domains present within the project that help us do the logging that we need across them.

 .. code-block:: haskell